The Most Common Mistakes These 27 Cyber Security Experts Wish You’d Avoid

-Have you ever received spam from a friend or acquaintance’s Gmail, Yahoo, or other webmail account?
+Have you ever received spam from a friend or acquaintance’s Gmail, Yahoo, or other webmail accounts?
 If so, that user’s account was likely compromised.
 An immediate solution is to have the user change his or her password for that compromised webmail account.
 However, that overlooks a more serious issue.
 Many people use their webmail accounts to receive notifications for online accounts like your bank, electric bill, and other services.
 A person’s webmail account usually has some sort of private or sensitive information that an attacker could use to find out about that person’s other online accounts.
-Which leads to my second point…
+This leads to my second point…

 2) Don’t use the same passwords for different online accounts.

 If an attacker compromises your webmail account, hopefully you don’t use the same password for other accounts.
 If so, that attacker could use your stolen password to access other accounts and possibly gain more information.
-Some online bill paying services have the option to store your bank account information, so you don’t have to type it in every time you make a payment.
+Some online bill-paying services have the option to store your bank account information, so you don’t have to type it in every time you make a payment.
 An attacker might be able to gain access to your finances that way, and this would’ve happened because you used the same password for your different online accounts.

 These tips are things we’ve all heard about before.
 However, many home users try to balance security and convenience, which is often a mistake.
 If your house is in a neighborhood known for break-ins and property theft, you would take strong measures to protect your physical property, despite the occasional inconvenience.
 Like a bad neighborhood, the Internet is well-known for incidents of cyber break-ins and data theft.
-Technology has brought this environment into our every day lives, and we need to have a more combative mindset concerning our online data.
+Technology has brought this environment into our everyday lives, and we need to have a more combative mindset concerning our online data.